Bringing Alpine Fault science and hazard impact information to South Island communities, in areas likely to be affected by an AF8 earthquake.

 Public Science Talks

-Dr. Caroline Orchiston is the Deputy Director at the Centre for Sustainability at the University of Otago.
-She is the Science Lead for Project AF8, a collaboration between Civil Defence and the science community to improve our ability to respond to a future Alpine Fault earthquake.
+Caroline is the Acting Director and Research Associate Professor at the Centre for Sustainability at the University of Otago.
+She is the Science Lead for AF8, a collaboration between Civil Defence and the science community to improve our ability to respond to a future Alpine Fault earthquake.
 Her research interests lie in the area of natural hazards and societal resilience, with a particular interest in the tourism sector.
 She is based in Dunedin with her husband Tom and their three children.

 Dr. Simon Cox